-The lot is zoned M1-1, limited manufacturing, which is a nonresidential zone that allows for multifamily uses under certain circumstances.
+The Project site is zoned PF-1VL and C4-1VL which are nonresidential and mixed-use zones that allow for multifamily uses under certain circumstances.
 The site is currently developed with a homeless shelter use, which is a residential use since it provides a temporary emergency residence for people experiencing homeless, as an interim home until they can find more a permanent home.
 In addition, at least 75% of the perimeter of the site is surrounded by qualified urban uses.
-Residential, commercial, and retail uses are located to the north, east, south, and west of the Project site.
+There are commercial uses to west and transportation facilities to the east and south of the site.
 Therefore, the site meets the definition of infill site.
-(City of L.A., Bureau of Engineering, Letter, NOE, and supporting NOE Narrative, CF No. 18-0510 (Oct.
-31, 2019)).
+(City of L.A., Bureau of Engineering, Letter, 2023).
 Therefore, the Project site is surrounded by qualified urban uses and is considered a qualified location under AB 1197.